pmarguinaud/gpupack/README.md

 - a frozen version of gmkpack (in the gmkpack directory)
 - configuration files for gmkpack (in the support directory)
-- test cases at various resolutions for ARPEGE (cy49 directory), with references
-- scripts to run the test cases (scripts/sbatch-meteo.sh & scripts/sbatch-ecmwf.sh)
+- source code for various ancillary libraries
 - scripts to compile ancillary libraries (hdf, netcdf, eccodes, lapack, eigen3, dummies for other unused libraries)
 - scripts to prepare & compile packs with different compilers
+- test cases at various resolutions for ARPEGE (`cy49` directory), with references
+- sample scripts to run the test cases (`scripts/sbatch-meteo.sh` & `scripts/sbatch-ecmwf.sh`)

 # Requirements